8ta4/blog/drafts/Looking for a Chrome Extension for Interactive Q&A-style Technical Reading.md

 Does any of this ring a bell?
 I'd prefer to use an existing tool if it's out there, but if not, I'm thinking of building it myself.

-This all started about a year ago when I was slogging through a really dense document.
-My buddy walked by and was like, "Do you need someone to hold your hand while you read?"
+This all started about a year ago when I was slogging through a dense document.
+My buddy was like, "Do you need someone to hold your hand while you read?"
 And I was like, "Nah, but I'd love someone to hold your mouth while I read."

 When I couldn't find what I was looking for, I even started planning how to build it.
 I got as far as writing [the documentation](https://github.com/8ta4/quest) and [asked](https://old.reddit.com/r/chrome_extensions/comments/1649r0k/seeking_feedback_for_quest_a_chrome_extension_for/) for feedback but never started the coding.
 I figured I'd check one more time to see if something like this already exists before I go and reinvent the wheel.